 Built for Series A-C VPs of Marketing, applied AI CEOs, and biotech commercial leads.
 Applies to B2B SaaS founders, fintech Heads of Growth, and operators where deals consistently stall at the economic-buyer or procurement stage despite strong technical reception.

 When champions advance and economic buyers stall, the marketing surface is calibrated for the technical evaluator alone.
-The economic buyer reads risk, not capability.
+The economic buyer interprets risk, not capability.
 Risk-surface messaging answers different questions: what does this product cost the organization to adopt, what guarantees exist if it fails, what does success look like at the operational level the economic buyer owns.
 A focused intervention rewrites the surface for both buyers without losing the technical credibility.

 The website, deck, and demo all answer the question 'is this product capable.'
 The economic buyer is not asking that question.
 They are asking 'what does adopting this product cost the organization beyond the contract value, and what guarantees exist that the cost will be recoverable.'
 Capability messaging does not answer those questions.
 Risk-surface messaging does.